Anish7-anish/security-vuln-dashboard/README.md

 - **Kai status UX**: We kept the original “Analysis” exclude buttons for muscle memory, but added an inclusive multi-select so analysts can focus on specific statuses.
 Both interact nicely because the slice differentiates between `kaiExclude` and `kaiStatuses`.
 - **Local preference persistence**: Rather than a backend profile, we stash layout toggles in `localStorage`.
 Easy to implement, and users tend to run this locally, so syncing isn’t critical.
 - **Header restyle**: Dark blue background made the default header disappear.
 We switched to a gradient + subtle shadow so navigation stays readable against the deep dashboard canvas.
-- **Removed Filter Impact card**: The KPI progress bar conveys the same “hidden vs visible” signal more compactly, so we dropped the card to reclaim space for the repo bar and AI/manual chart.

 ---